spring-io/dataflow.spring.io/content/documentation/pages/9-applications/0-index.md

 # Using Applications with Spring Cloud Data Flow

-Spring Cloud Data Flow provides native support for applications built with and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) or [Spring Cloud Task](https://spring.io/projects/spring-cloud-stream).
+Spring Cloud Data Flow provides native support for applications built with [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) or [Spring Cloud Task](https://spring.io/projects/spring-cloud-task).
 Given a stream definition such as `http | log`, Data Flow will expect `http` to be a stream source with an `output` destination configured.
 Likewise `log`, as a sink, must have an `input` destination configured.